 - Remove any unnecessary indexes, as discussed in the Managing Datastore Usage section below, to reduce index storage costs.

-App Engine accounts for the number of operations performed in Cloud Datastore.
-Here are a few strategies that can result in reduced Cloud Datastore resource consumption, as well as lower latency for requests to Cloud Datastore:
+App Engine accounts for the number of operations performed in Datastore.
+Here are a few strategies that can result in reduced Datastore resource consumption, as well as lower latency for requests to Datastore:

-- The GCP Console dataviewer displays the number of write ops that were required to create every entity in your local Cloud Datastore.
+- The Cloud Console dataviewer displays the number of write ops that were required to create every entity in your local Datastore.
 You can use this information to understand the cost of writing each entity.
 See Understanding Write Costs for information on how to interpret this data.

 - When designing your data model, you might be able to write your queries in such a way so as to avoid custom indexes altogether.
 Read Queries and Indexes documentation for more information on how App Engine generates indexes.